 Typically, video interviews will either be live communication with a recruiter or a set of pre-recorded questions to answer.
 HireVue is a company commonly associated with the one-way, pre-recorded, asynchronous interview.

 Live communication interviews are most similar to the “traditional” office interview.
 One-way video interviews are more common in early interview rounds.
 They are often used to accelerate the hiring process, remove scheduling barriers, reduce hiring bias, and provide a more flexible interview process for candidates.

-Tips for acing your video interview
+Tips for acing your Zoom or Video interview

 Find a professional, clean background